johnynek/bosatsu/README.md

   add(x, 1)
 ```

-Bosatsu is statically typed using the
+Bosatsu is statically typed using the algorithm of [Practical type inference for arbitrary-rank types by Jones et. al](https://www.microsoft.com/en-us/research/publication/practical-type-inference-for-arbitrary-rank-types/).
-[Hindley-Milner](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system) (or Damas-Milner) type system.
-This means except when defining data types, users never need to add explicit type annotations (though on
+This means except when defining data types, users generally never need to add explicit type annotations (though on
 defs they are permitted as documentation).

 Bosatsu borrows a Rust-like syntax for data types, of which there are two: struct and enum: